There are many conditions that may require the need for an oral surgery. Some of them are:

 If additional treatment is required, Dr. Warr may also recommend a more comprehensive treatment plan involving dental implants, crowns or the treatment required in neuromuscular dentistry for TMD symptoms.

 It is not necessary to suffer in silence any longer.
 Dr. Warr is committed to your well being and happiness, and he will use his many years of experience to provide you with the highest level of care.
-Learn about oral surgery options and how they can help you by calling 801-355-5385 today for service in and around Salt Lake City.
+Learn about oral surgery options and how they can help you by calling 801-355-5385 or schedule a virtual consultation today for service in and around Salt Lake City.